Skip to Content

 How Not To Give Your Dog Pancreatitis This Holiday Season

-When I worked at the vet clinic we called the day after Thanksgiving Pancreatitis Friday.
+When I worked at the vet clinic we called the day after Thanksgiving was called Pancreatitis Friday.

-The day, and the entire weekend after Thanksgiving would be filled with diarrhea, vomit, and pain.
+The day and the entire weekend after Thanksgiving would be filled with diarrhea, vomiting, and pain.

 It was all hands on deck and we weren’t allowed to request that weekend off.

-There would be several calls from panicked owners about their dog getting into the garbage and eating the turkey carcass, owners that woke up to diarrhea and/or vomit scattered all throughout their house, and dogs that stopped eating.
+There would be several calls from panicked owners about their dogs getting into the garbage and eating the turkey carcass, owners that woke up to diarrhea and/or vomit scattered throughout their house, and dogs that stopped eating.

 Welcome to pancreatitis hell.